mlau16/PCSS_Miniproject_MTA17339/README.md

 It will just make a List of the single object, serialize it and write it to a file.

 To print this database write print and press enter in the server console.

+Known bugs: <br />

+Race condition if two clients add an entry to the server at the same time when read/ writing the file. <br />
+Data loss on some of the last entires when they are sent to the server. <br />